-In this feature, we will be exploring the value of connectivity, why the business must modernise and invest into connectivity, and how to manage the costs that surround this modernisation and investment.
+In this feature, we will be exploring the value of managing connectivity expenditure, why the business must modernise and invest in connectivity, and how to manage the costs that surround this modernisation and investment.

-If any organisations have case studies that highlight how they have delivered on their connectivity mandate within budget, we would love to use them in the next magazine.
+If any organisations have case studies that highlight how they have successfully managed their connectivity expenditure, we would love to use them in the next blog.

 How has connectivity evolved over the past few years and how is it set to change over the next five years?

 The evolution of connectivity over the past few years continues to follow an exciting trend for SA businesses.
 The cost of connectivity, though still higher than the 1st-world economies, has reduced significantly in recent years, and with the growing competition in the South African market, is likely to continue this trajectory for the foreseeable future.
 In sharp contrast to this is the growing volume of data consumed by businesses for their daily operations, the likes of which has had an almost equal and opposite effect of the cost reductions.
 Fibre’s growing dominance in the South Africa market has also been a significant contributor to these changes.
 As well as the improving latency and increased throughput companies now have access to, it’s also significantly improved competition and brought substantial coverage to access Fibre around the country, especially in the Metro areas.
 New mobile technologies, like 5G, will have a wide-spread impact on the cost and accessibility of connectivity in the coming years, all of which will greatly benefit businesses access to throughput, turnaround times and resilience/backup mediums in SA.
 With the recent advent of COVID-19 and the related world-wide lockdowns in place, the ability to connect to businesses, cloud services and remote working tools has reached adoption levels never seen before, which will no doubt further our acceleration to a more connected and virtual workspace.

 Why is it essential that the organisation pay attention to this evolution and invest in connectivity that’s modern, relevant and capable?